cendyne/media-server/README.md

 * Add parent / derived object to object table
 * Add parent path to upload function
 * Add client provided filter chain to upload function
-* Apply filter chain function (only resize supported)
 * Save image to temp file with chosen content type
 * Hash and create new Object (with relationship to vobj)
 * refactor image loading, filters, and saving
 * Async all of it from the request, have loading filters and saving eun on io thread
 * Introduce semaphore so async processing does not consume too much memory
 * Async identify dimensions of uploaded images and set width and height
-* Add crop filter support
-* Add blur filter support
 * Consider blurhash (no rust encoder exists, c encoder looks relatively fine https://github.com/woltapp/blurhash/blob/master/C/encode.c )
 * Add text overlay support (this will require an additional few libraries...)
+* Add requested image filter variants in vobj PUT (synchronously create)
+* Add durable queue for image filter variants

 # Cryptography
 * Plan signed urls (G4)